superluminar-io/aws_fundamentals_workshop/docs/0_welcome.md

 ## Prerequisites

-- Basic understanding of programming concepts (TypeScript will be used for CDK)
+- Basic understanding of programming concepts (TypeScript will be used for Pulumi)
 - Familiarity with command-line interfaces
 - AWS account (free tier is sufficient for this workshop)
 - Node.js (version 12 or later) installed